secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/global-upside-benefits-india/index.html.md

 **Calculation of Loyalty Bonus:**

-Case-1: If the team member completes 5 years of continuous service with Global Upside

-Loyalty Bonus Amount =  Duration with GitLab before 2020-06-01 (Last drawn Basic x No. of years worked x 15/26)

-Case-2: If the team member has not completed 5 years of continuous service with Global Upside

-Loyalty Bonus Amount = Last drawn Basic x No. of years worked x 15/26
+Loyalty Bonus Amount =   Last drawn Basic as on 2020-05-31 x Duration with GitLab before 2020-06-01 x 15/26

 **Note:**
-- In Case-1, the gratuity amount will be paid by Global Upside and remaining will be paid by GitLab as loyalty bonus.

 - The Loyalty Bonus Amount is provided by GitLab to the team members.
 Any amount which GitLab will pay as Loyalty Bonus would be fully taxable for the team members.
-Maximum limit for Loyalty Bonus is 20 lakh INR.